Email and Digital Marketing

 How multiple DKIM signatures are reported

-For our customers who sign with two DKIM authenticated domains and use DMARC p=reject, all email is typically delivered as aligned.
+For our customers who sign with two DKIM-authenticated domains and use DMARC p=reject, all email is typically delivered as aligned.
 This only appears to be a failure in the reporting.

 Different types of reporting